 Back in 1997, my first application development project was an unmitigated disaster.
 The sponsor of my internship (the VP of Sales) didn’t like the contract developer his boss had hired to build and maintain their Customer-Vendor system in Lotus Notes.
 He wanted me to rebuild it using MS Access and promised it would be easy.
 You can see the problem already, right?
 Lowly intern caught in the internal politics of a VP and his boss.
 I was a pawn and I had the VP of Sales defining my requirements, estimates and schedule.
 I was doomed from the start.
 Thankfully, at the last minute, the company president hired a VP of IT that covered my back and started teaching me how to manage IT projects.

 Since then I have been a student of application development and IT project management.
 I started using Agile Software Development in 2001 to improve the consistency and accuracy of app dev projects I was leading.
 When I started my slow transition away from application development in 2007, I began to focus solely on how to make IT projects more successful through the application of varied project management and business analysis approaches.

-Today, I work as an an enterprise applications architect for a mid-sized financial services company, where I continue to promote agile philosophy and IT project management processes in the infrastructure teams I work with.
+Today, I work as an an agile coach for a mid-sized financial services company, where I continue to promote agile philosophy and IT project management processes for the teams I work with.
 I'm also a long-time coordinator with the agileLNK Meetup (formerly known as the Lincoln Agile Community).